|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (b) The risk assessment and risk mitigation plan must be paid for with money appropriated for the information and telecommunications technology project.
-The chief information officer must notify the commissioner of finance when work has begun on a project and must identify the proposed budget for the project.
-The commissioner of finance shall ensure that no more than ten percent of the proposed budget be spent on the project, other than the money spent on the risk assessment and risk mitigation plan, is spent until the risk assessment and mitigation plan are reported to the chief information officer and the chief information officer has approved the risk mitigation plan.
+The chief information officer must notify the commissioner of management and budget when work has begun on a project and must identify the proposed budget for the project.
+The commissioner of management and budget shall ensure that no more than ten percent of the proposed budget be spent on the project, other than the money spent on the risk assessment and risk mitigation plan, is spent until the risk assessment and mitigation plan are reported to the chief information officer and the chief information officer has approved the risk mitigation plan.

 (1) to a constitutional officer;